-In addition to testing for these comfort parameters, the EP will often collect air samples to determine the amount of microbial spores in the office air when compared to outdoors or other reference location.
+In addition to testing for these comfort parameters, the EP will often collect air samples to determine the number of microbial spores in the office air when compared to outdoors or other reference location.
 Currently there are no regulations for the amount of microbial (mold) spores that are present in indoor spaces occupied by workers, however, the scientific community has made recommendations that state the type of microbial spores found inside a workspace should be less in concentration than the outdoors and similar in species types.
-Air sampling for indoor air quality can identify conditions that may impact health effects of individuals.
+Air sampling for indoor air quality can identify conditions that may impact the health effects of individuals.
 A common type of air sample that allows for quick analysis is called Spore Trap Analysis.
 This method uses a cassette collecting airborne fungal spores and structures (e.g., conidiophores and hyphal fragments) on a sticky surface applied to a glass slide embedded in the cassette.
 Results are expressed as fungal spores sometimes structures) per cubic meter of air.
-This method allows for a quick laboratory analysis (typically within 48-72 hours).
+This method allows for quick laboratory analysis (typically within 48-72 hours).
 While this method is quick, there is a downside.
 Spore trap analysis cannot differentiate between a viable and non-viable spore.
 (Non-viable is the term used to describe dead mold spores and hyphal (branch) fragments.
 Non-viable mold air sampling counts ALL mold spores, making no distinction between dead and living mold spores.
 Both viable and non-viable mold particles can adversely affect individuals.
 Viable mold spores, when subjected to optimum growth conditions, will sporulate (grow).
-Viable mold when disturbed by physical forces can release many spores into the air, whereas non-viable spores cannot multiply.
+Viable mold, when disturbed by physical forces, can release many spores into the air, whereas non-viable spores cannot multiply.